shailovesingh/shailovesingh/README.md

 <p align="center">
   <sub>Press ▶ to collab — star ⭐ a repo if you like what you see.
 Level up together. ⚔️✨</sub>
 </p>

----

-## 📋 How to install / use
-1. Create a repository named exactly `shailovesingh` (if you haven't already).
-2. Copy-paste the entire contents of this README into the repo's `README.md`.
-3. The GitHub stats cards update automatically (no extra setup).
-4. Update **Featured Projects** links with your real repositories.
-5. Tweak any text or theme colors as you like.

----

-## ⚙️ Customization tips
-- Change the `theme` parameter in the GitHub stats image URL (`tokyonight`, `radical`, `dark`, `merko`, etc.) to match a different palette.
-- Replace the typing SVG text to add more lines or personalize the message.
-- Swap the banner for an image if you want a larger custom art header.

----

-Thanks for letting me build this for you — drop a message if you want a pastel **anime** version, or a variant with a custom banner image.
-Happy coding! ✨